konsumer/lwpb/README.md

 A lightweight implementation of the Google Protocol Buffers for C, with a simple streaming interface for encoding and decoding.
 The library is designed to be used for embedded devices.

-This is some modern cmake tooling wrapped around [the original](https://code.google.com/archive/p/lwpb/).

 ## Introduction

 lwpb (short for lightweight protocol buffers) is an implementation of Google's protocol buffers (in short protobuf) in C for systems with limited resources.